Scanbot SDK has been acquired by Apryse! Learn more

 The history of barcodes

-In 1970, a committee was formed to establish a uniform grocery product code, which led to the development of a linear barcode design superior to the bull’s-eye code in printing quality.
-Thus, in 1973, the Universal Product Code (UPC) was introduced, with its iconic black-and-white bars of varying width.
+In 1970, a committee formed to establish a uniform grocery product code, which resulted in a linear barcode design.
+A key advantage over the bull’s-eye pattern was that the codes were easier to print.
+Thus, in 1973, the Universal Product Code (UPC) was born, with its iconic black-and-white bars.

 UPC barcode

-In the following years, other barcode formats were introduced, such as the European Article Number (EAN) – the UPC’s European equivalent – and Code 128, a barcode popular for shipping, logistics, and supply chain management.
+In the following years, other barcode formats appeared.
+Among the first were the European Article Number (EAN) – the UPC’s European equivalent – and Code 128, a barcode popular in shipping, logistics, and supply chain management.

-Although they revolutionized numerous industries, these traditional barcodes had one major drawback: They could only encode small amounts of data, due to their single-direction design, which also gives them their name: one-dimensional (1D) barcodes.
+Although they revolutionized industries, these traditional barcodes have one major drawback: They can only encode small amounts of data.
+As linear, or one-dimensional (1D) barcodes, they must store all data in a single line.

 That’s why, in 1994, QR Code was born.
-Developed by a Japanese company for efficient tracking of automobile parts during manufacturing, it can hold significantly more information than traditional 1D barcodes and can be scanned from any angle.
+Developed by a Japanese company for efficient tracking of automotive parts during manufacturing, it uses both height and width to store data.
+The resulting matrix pattern can hold significantly more information than traditional 1D barcodes.
+With its prominent finder patterns, it can also be scanned from any angle.

 QR Code